14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 Corporate Structures for Tax Deferral

-The wealthy don’t get paid like regular employees because regular employees pay the highest taxes.
-Instead, they use corporate structures to control how and when they’re taxed.
-They set up businesses, keep income inside corporations, and delay personal taxes as long as possible.
+The wealthy don’t get paid like regular employees because employees pay the highest taxes.
+Instead, they use corporate structures to avoid taxes and control when income is recognized.

 Private Placement Life Insurance (PPLI)

-Most people think of life insurance as just a way to leave money behind.
-The ultra-rich see it as a tax-free investment vehicle.
-With Private Placement Life Insurance (PPLI), they invest in stocks, hedge funds, and real estate within an insurance policy, where their money grows completely tax-free.
+With Private Placement Life Insurance (PPLI), they can invest in stocks, hedge funds, and real estate inside an insurance policy, where the money grows completely tax-free.

-Here’s why it works: normally, investment gains get taxed.
+Here’s why it matters: normally, investment gains get taxed.
 But inside a PPLI, there’s no tax on growth, no tax on dividends, and no capital gains tax when money is withdrawn.
-When structured properly, they can even borrow against the policy for tax-free cash flow.

-18 Tax Moves for Beginners: Simple Tips That Could Save You Thousands
+Related: 18 Tax Moves for Beginners: Simple Tips That Could Save You Thousands

 Trusts and Estate Planning